 Back in 1917 brothers Will and James Vernor of Dallas formed the Texas Motor Car Association and began selling stock (photo from Mt.
 Pleasant Public Library).

-The Vernor brothers advertised and raised enough money to build a factory (1918) on the Cleburne Pike (now McCart Street), and the city agreed to extend streetcar service for the 125 employees.
-The factory built cars and trucks called “Texan” (“first in endurance, durability, and speed”), which were designed for Texas driving conditions with oversized tires (thirty-three inches) and oversized engines (thirty-five horsepower).
+The Vernor brothers advertised and raised enough money to build a factory (1918) on the Cleburne Pike (now McCart Street), and the city of Fort Worth agreed to extend streetcar service for the 125 employees.
+The factory built cars and trucks called “Texan” (“first in endurance, durability, and speed”), which were designed for Texas driving conditions with oversized tires (thirty-three inches) and oversized engines (a beastly thirty-five horsepower).
 The cars had a wooden dashboard, a rumble seat, and a sticker price of $1,000.
 At its peak the Texan factory turned out twenty cars and trucks a day.

 Despite poor sales in the automobile market nationally in 1921, the Texas Motor Car Association was optimistic, expanding the Fort Worth plant and opening a branch in New Orleans.